 - Separate the waste into their proper categories

-- When the audit starts, you begin by emptying the waste onto a table.
-It’s a good ideas to sort each stream on their own.
-Recycling is usually the best stream to start with, as it’s the least messy.
-You’ll sort the waste into different categories, based on the ones you chose
+- When the audit starts, you will sort each waste by waste streams.
+Garbage, recycling, and organics are the three waste streams you will encounter in your audit, however, not all waste audits will have all three.
+You’ll begin by emptying the waste onto a table.
+Recycling is the best stream to start with, as it’s usually the least messy.
+Once the waste is on the table, you’ll sort the waste into different categories based on the ones you chose in step 2.

 - Document information

 - After everything is sorted, weigh and record the weights of your categories.
+Make sure to do this for each stream!
 Note anything interesting that might come up and take pictures of the sorted waste

 - Calculate the capture and diversion rate

-- If your sample waste is from one day, you can multiply the total weight of the waste you audited by the number of days that the place you are auditing is open to find out the estimate annual waste generation.
-For example, if you are auditing a school that is open 190 days a year and you weighed 25 kg worth of waste during the waste audit, the estimated annual waste generation is 4,750 kg!
+- If your sample waste is from one day, you can multiply the total weight of the waste you audited by the number of days that the place you are auditing is open to find out the estimated annual waste generation.
+For example, if you are auditing a school that is open 190 days a year and you weighed 25kg worth of waste during the waste audit, the estimated annual waste generation is 4,750kg!

-- The capture rate is the amount of recyclable material collected divided by the total amount of recyclable material generated, and the total amount of compostable material collected divided by the total amount of compostable material generated
+- The capture rate is the amount of recyclable material recycled divided by the total amount of recyclable material found, and the total amount of compostable material composted divided by the total amount of compostable material found in the audit.

 - Present the information

-- If you are doing a waste audit for another person or organization, you should present the information (in a report and/or presentation) that summarizes information from the waste audit and suggests actions on waste management improvements.
+- If you are doing a waste audit for another person or organization, you should present the information (in a report and/or presentation) that summarizes your findings from the waste audit and suggests actions on waste management improvements.

 - Follow-up waste audit

 There are so many benefits to waste audits!
 By managing your waste better, you are helping the environment, and by reducing and sorting your waste, you are saving money!
-Waste audits give opportunities to really see and think of the waste that is being thrown away.
-They provide opportunities to learn more about what items go in which waste stream.
+Waste audits give opportunities to really see and think about the waste that is being thrown away, and they provide opportunities to learn more about what items go in which waste stream.
 Once the waste audit is complete and the weights are calculated, you can see where improvements can be made to reduce waste and be more sustainable!

 If you are interested in learning more about waste audits, feel free to contact us at Green Action Centre!